 50b.
-It can be concluded from the passage that ---.
+It can be concluded from the passage that ----.

-- w e have yet to discover more before w e can reach conclusive evidence as to the new gene variant - B) the pros and cons of the new variant are far from speculation at this stage - c) our ancestors developed neuropsychiatric disorders such as schizophrenia more than w e do - D) ancestors acclimatized to colder environments much later than assumed - E) the positive impacts of the new variant on mental health outweigh the negative ones
+- B) the pros and cons of the new variant are far from speculation at this stage - our ancestors developed neuropsychiatric disorders such as schizophrenia more than we do - ancestors acclimatized to colder environments much later than assumed - E) the positive impacts of the new variant on mental health outweigh the negative ones

 Still standing in Baghdad, Iraq, the Mustansiriya Madrasah is one of the oldest universities in the world.
 It was established by Caliph Al-Mustansir, of the Abbasid Dynasty, in 1227 and took six years to be completed, opening its doors to students on 6 April 1233.
 At the time, madrasahs (schools) were used to foster Islamic thought and the Mustansiriya Madrasah was no different.
 Teaching Islamic doctrines as well as a range of other subjects, the school provided an advanced education for students who travelled to and stayed at the university to study under the guidance of prominent tutors.
 The building itself is an astounding model of Islamic architectural design and remains an impressive example of the use of decorative geometric patterns that became popular during this period.
 The Madrasah operated as a university for nearly a century, surviving the Mongol Conquest of 1258 when it was partially destroyed but later rebuilt.
 Though studies continued under the Mongols for a period, the university eventually closed its doors, with evidence showing that the building was used for a time as a caravanserai (a type of roadside inn).
 The Ottomans took control in Baghdad in 1534, and the school building was then used by craftsmen before becoming a customs office in later centuries.
-In the 20th century, the significance of the Mustansiriya Madrasah w as recognised by the Directorate of Antiquities in Iraq, and the building began to be restored and preserved, with several of the surrounding buildings being demolished in order to restore the Madrasah's original boundaries.
+In the 20th century, the significance of the Mustansiriya Madrasah was recognised by the Directorate of Antiquities in Iraq, and the building began to be restored and preserved, with several of the surrounding buildings being demolished in order to restore the Madrasah's original boundaries.

-51. According to the passage, the Mustansiriya Madrasah servedits original purpose ----.

-- A) for more than a millennia under the Ottoman rule - B) despite attempts to use it for other purposes - C) for only a fraction of its existence until present day - D) for much longer a period than its predecessors in the region - E) for students who were originally living in Baghdad in those days
+- According to the passage, the Mustansiriya Madrasah served its original purpose ----. - A) for more than a millernia under the Ottoman rule - B) despite attempts to use it for other purposes - (c) for only a fraction of its existence until present day - D) for much longer a period than its predecessors in the region - E) for students who were originally living in Baghdad in those days